mahdiislam79/ISIC_Skin_Cancer_Classification-ML-vs-DL/README.md

 Skin cancer is one of the most prevalent cancers worldwide, and early detection is crucial for effective treatment.
 This project aims to develop a Computer-Aided Diagnostic (CAD) system for the binary classification of skin lesions, distinguishing between benign and malignant cases.

 This project is part of a larger comparative study of Machine Learning (ML) and Deep Learning (DL) approaches for skin cancer classification.
-This repository focuses on the ML-based approach.
+This repository is currently contains the ML-based approach.
+DL techniques and their comparison will be added later.

 ## Dataset